QuantConnect/lean-cli/README.md

-  --environment TEXT              The environment to use --output DIRECTORY              Directory to store results in (defaults to PROJECT/live/TIMESTAMP) --detach                        Run the live deployment in a detached Docker container and return immediately --gui                           Enable monitoring and controlling the deployment via the GUI --gui-organization TEXT         The name or id of the organization with the GUI module subscription --brokerage [Paper Trading|Interactive Brokers|Tradier|OANDA|Bitfinex|Coinbase Pro|Binance|Zerodha|Bloomberg|Atreyu|Trading Technologies]
+  --environment TEXT              The environment to use --output DIRECTORY              Directory to store results in (defaults to PROJECT/live/TIMESTAMP) --detach                        Run the live deployment in a detached Docker container and return immediately --gui                           Enable monitoring and controlling of the deployment via the local GUI --gui-organization TEXT         The name or id of the organization with the local GUI module subscription --brokerage [Paper Trading|Interactive Brokers|Tradier|OANDA|Bitfinex|Coinbase Pro|Binance|Zerodha|Bloomberg|Atreyu|Trading Technologies]
                                   The brokerage to use --data-feed [Interactive Brokers|Tradier|OANDA|Bitfinex|Coinbase Pro|Binance|Zerodha|Bloomberg|Trading Technologies|Custom data only|IQFeed]